 Other panel topics at the event include “Judicial Perspectives: Reasonableness, Proportionality, and Sanctions,” “A New E.U.
 Framework: Internal Investigations, Discovery, and Data Protection Rules,” “Perfect Timing: The Right Time to Release Legal Holds,” “Seeing the Forrest Through the Trees: Protecting Privilege in Complex Discovery,” and “Inside the Black Box: Search, Artificial Intelligence, and Ethics.”

-About the American Association for Justice
+About the American Bar Association

 About Annika K. Martin